WebAssembly/profiles/proposals/profiles/Overview.md

 1. *Well-specified subsets.* Provide new Wasm ecosystems that cannot support the full language with suitable subsets, which would otherwise be forced to invent them on their own.

-2. *Minimised fragmentation.* Maximise compatibility between across diverse ecosystems by aligning them and keeping the number of profiles to a minimum.
+2. *Minimised fragmentation.* Maximise compatibility across diverse ecosystems by aligning them and keeping the number of profiles to a minimum.
 (Also, minimise complexity and test matrix for engines or tools that want to be configurable for multiple profiles.)

 3. *Durability.* The set of available profiles should remain fairly stable over time, such that ecosystems rarely if ever need to reconsider their choice.